 - Proposal for an animation project that this scholarship will help fund.
 May include an animatic, storyboard, script, development artwork, animated sketches or sample of your most completed work.

-To receive this scholarship, you must be a junior, senior, or graduate animation student enrolled full-time with at least 12 units undergraduate or 9 units graduate in the upcoming Fall semester.
+To receive this scholarship, you must be a junior, senior, or graduate animation student, enrolled part time or more in the upcoming Fall semester.

 Associate Professor of Cinema Jennifer Hammett died in August 2017 after battling severe illness for many years.
 Professor Hammett was a scholar of American and international film theory, history, and analysis.
 Her devotion to excellent teaching was legendary among students and colleagues across the University.
 In memory of Professor Hammett, this scholarship aids promising graduate students in the School of Cinema who have demonstrated teaching excellence as a GA or GTA.
 The Director of the School of Cinema, along with the M.A. and M.F.A. coordinators will select one application to receive $1000 each year.
 If you are interested in being considered for this award, please find a faculty member to nominate you and inform the Scholarship committee.

 Open to M.F.A.s and undergraduate students with senior standing.
-One M.F.A. and one undergraduate recipient will each receive between $625-$750 in funding for a work-in-progress film.
+One M.F.A. and one undergraduate recipient will each receive funding for a work-in-progress film.
 Films may be at any stage of production.
 Previous recipients of this award are not eligible to apply again.

-In spring, M.F.A. students may only apply to support for first-year films.
+- In Spring, M.F.A. students may only apply to support their first-year films.

 Queer Cinema Project supports creators of LGBTQ+ film through the annual Barbara Hammer Award, honoring the pioneering lesbian experimental filmmaker and SF State alum Barbara Hammer (1939-2019).
-Interested SF State undergraduate and graduate students should complete and submit this application by April 9.
+Interested SF State undergraduate and graduate students should complete and submit this application by April 12.
 A faculty panel will select one applicant to receive a $1000 award towards completion of an LGBTQ-themed film.
 Undergraduate and graduate students are eligible to apply.
 All genres of film at any stage of production will be considered.
 Previous recipients of this award are ineligible to apply with the same film.
 The winner will be announced at Film Finals.
-View the link to the application form.

 The Jason Lloren Memorial Scholarship in Cinema supports undergraduate and graduate students, with a preference for work focusing on issues or stories critical to Filipino American or Asian American communities and/or that advances media representation for those communities.
 Jason Lloren (BA, Journalism 1992) worked as a journalist for nearly 30 years, most of that time with the San Francisco Examiner and then the San Francisco Chronicle.
 Lloren was also a lifelong pop culture fan and cinephile, and he originally intended to major in cinema before switching to journalism.
 To honor his life and passions, friends and family dedicate these scholarships in his name to help deserving students in the School of Cinema.